Being Open-Hearted About Boundaries and Change

 “It might not be warranted, but you won’t get far without it.
 Don’t bother going to that meeting or reading that book unless you can momentarily assume the message comes from a place of goodwill and generosity.
 Scepticism doesn’t help you hear.”

-When I people slag off books they haven’t read, I wonder, How can you rubbish something you’ve never even picked up?
+When people slag off books they haven’t read, I wonder, How can you rubbish something you’ve never even picked up?
 And why invest that much energy into scepticism?

-It’s like when I hear people slagging off TV programmes (Love Island is a great example).
+It’s like when I hear people slagging off television programmes (Love Island is a great example).
 Their level of detail indicates that they’ve clearly not only been watching it but sitting there critiquing it.
 Why not just watch something else?

 I’ve been to events with people who walk through the door and start ripping it apart with their acidic commentary.
 It’s like, Couldn’t you afford to be generous with your mind for even an hour?